nobrnbruno/nobrnbruno/README.md

 Hi!
 Bruno Nóbrega here!
 Welcome to my profile.

 🎓 I am pursuing an undergraduate degree in Digital Systems and Media at the Federal University of Ceará (Fortaleza – CE, Brazil)<br>
 📚 I have been studying and getting involved in projects on the areas of Front-end, Web and Mobile Development and UI/UX design, both at the academy and the job market.
-I am mainly focused and experienced on HTML, CSS, Bootstrap, JavaScript, SQL, React, Flutter and Figma, and I am always interested in any new knowledges and practices<br>
+I am mainly focused and experienced on HTML, CSS, JavaScript, SQL, Angular, Flutter and Figma, and I am always interested in any new knowledges and practices<br>
 🗣 Languages: Portuguese (native speaker) and English (C2 – Proficient), currently studying German<br>